 epistasis.
 A state in which the value of a trait is not equal to the sum of effects of the genes that influence it.

 gene conversion.
-During meiosis, a DNA heteroduplex forms.
-Repair of mispaired heterozygous sites leads to an excess of one or the other allele.
+During meiosis, a DNA heteroduplex forms; repair of mispaired heterozygous sites leads to an excess of one or the other allele.

-hitch-hiking.
+hitchhiking.
 The increase in a neutral allele that happens to be associated with a selectively favorable allele at another locus.

 introgression.
 Movement of genes from one genetic background to another, as a result of hybridization between individuals from distinct populations.